 Let us tell you what we think is the best perk of all, and that’s compounding interest.
 The best thing is, everyone gets to benefit from this perk too!
 So, no matter your super account balance, income bracket or age it means you too get to reap the benefits of compounding interest.

 Simply put, compounding means you earn interest on your previous interest.
 If you think of a snowball, the higher the hill the bigger the snowball will grow when it reaches the bottom of the hill.
 The earlier you start, the bigger your super account will grow and especially if you make extra contributions.

 Go on, have a play with this online calculator and see how you could be benefitting from compounding interest.

 Many people could reduce the amount of income tax they pay now and improve their future retirement by making extra contributions to super, also known as voluntary contributions.

-The two main ways to add to your super include:
+There are two main ways to increase your super savings, these are:

 1. Voluntary before-tax contributions through an agreement with your employer (salary sacrificing).
 Salary sacrificing can help transfer money that you would have lost in tax into your super savings (use our salary sacrifice calculator to see how much tax you could be saving); and,

 2. Voluntary after-tax contributions.
 You can make after-tax contributions in lump sums from your after-tax income.
 These lump sum personal contributions are not taxed as you’ve already paid the tax on the income.
 However, it’s important to be aware of the restrictions and conditions around tax deductions for after-tax contributions.
 Some of these restrictions include:

 - If the fund no longer holds the contribution;